pymacaron/pages/README.md

-## PyMacaron
+## What is PyMacaron?

-Python microservice framework based on Flask, OpenAPI, docker and AWS/beanstalk.
+A python microservice framework based on Flask, OpenAPI, docker and AWS/beanstalk.

-### From API design to live server
+### Microservices made easy

-Create and deploy a Flask-based microservice running a REST api in a Docker container on amazon AWS Elastic Beanstalk, in 4 steps:
+To create and deploy a Flask-based microservice running a REST api in a Docker container on amazon AWS Elastic Beanstalk, just do:

-* Fork and tweak PyMacaron Helloworld
+* Fork PyMacaron Helloworld
-* Write a Swagger/OpenAPI specification for your api
+* Write a Swagger/OpenAPI specification describing your api
 * Implement the API endpoints as python methods
 * Deploy